The Ultimate Private E-Bike Tour (with Rickshaw Option)

 Experience the spirit of Berlin without breaking a sweat!
-Our Historical Highlights (E)-Bike Tour is the perfect blend of effortless cruising and deep immersion.
-Powered by a gentle "electronic tailwind," you’ll glide through 800 years of history—from Prussian grandeur to the shadows of the Cold War.
+Powered by a gentle “electronic tailwind,” our E-Bikes let you effortlessly glide through 800 years of history, from Prussian grandeur to the shadows of the Cold War.

 U-Bahn Rosentahler Platz excit Weinbergsweg Meetingpoint Weinbergsweg 6 Rosenthaler Platz, Berlin: In the heart of Berlin's Mitte district, it's super easy to get anywhere from here with the well-connected public transport.